-Our parking strategies will specifically be designed to ensure spaces are available for park visitors and prevent all-day parking.
+Our parking strategy has been specifically designed to ensure spaces are available for park visitors.

 The Landscape Master Plan will ensure most existing trees across the site are retained and protected.
 The updated carpark design balances community feedback to keep as many trees as possible while still providing carparking facilities.
 We have reduced the car spaces in the southern carpark from 79 to 54, and from 44 spaces to 35 spaces along Park Avenue to ensure the maximum number of trees can stay and there are enough car spaces for visitors.

 Approximately 28 trees still need to be removed to accommodate the spaces.
 We are prioritising removing lower quality or juvenile trees over larger, healthier trees.